Charities Administration Service Set and CD-ROM Service

 Written in a clear format with easy-to-use language, this publication keeps you up to date with the latest compliance requirements and developments.
 It will save you many hours, and will save you a multiple of the subscription-price in terms of professional advice-fees, with its sample forms, handy checklists and model policies, all professionally drafted and ready to be downloaded, adapted and used.
 Whether you are a company secretary, trustee, chief executive, accountant or senior external adviser, this resource is a must for you.

-Among its extensive administrative compliance sections, this service also provides:
+Among its extensive administrative compliance sections, this Jordan Publishing Charities Administration Service also provides:

 - Event Safety: Now includes latest Health and Safety Executive guidance